Iona Community: Common Concern Networks

+The Iona Community has a long-standing commitment to pacifism, campaigning and action for peace and peacemaking.

 Worship

 Amongst the most widely known song and liturgical material from the Iona Community is the experimental worship developed by the Wild Goose Resource Group, based in Glasgow.
-The Group exists to enable and equip congregations and clergy in the shaping and creation of new forms of relevant and participative worship, particularly concerned with enabling John Bell, Graham Maule and Jo Love supported by a small administrative team led by Gail Ullrich.
+The Group exists to encourage, enable and equip the shaping and creation of new forms of worship that are relevant, contextual and participatory.
+The current team consists of Jo Love, Jane Bentley and Iain McLarty.

-Bell and Maule, with their collaborators, the Wild Goose Worship Group and more recently, the Wild Goose Collective, have produced around 50 published books and CDs since the mid-1980s.
+The Wild Goose Resource Group was founded in 1987 by John L. Bell and Graham Maule.
+With their collaborators the Wild Goose Worship Group and more recently the Wild Goose Collective, the WGRG have produced around 50 published books and CDs.
 In the 1980s and 1990s, the Wild Goose Worship Group was influential in introducing songs from other cultures (particularly those from South Africa) to the repertoire of churches in the UK and elsewhere.

 The approaches and practices of the Wild Goose Resource Group have been widely imitated and written about.
 Collections of Wild Goose Resource Group songs and texts have been published internationally, including translations into Swedish, Norwegian, Finnish, Japanese, Dutch, West Frisian, Danish and German.